Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 * (I) After reaching the end portal, the ball will disappear as intended.
 The camera will move slightly upwards to let the player take a view to the fireworks.
 * (I) After completing a level, the next level won't load instantly, allowing the player to watch the new celebrative visual effect.
 * (I) Added a small visual effect when the player gathers an X Sphere.
-* Added a small visual effect when the player crosse a Lava Ring.
+* Added a small visual effect when the player crosses a Lava Ring.
 * (I) Added an animated Crystal Golf Tee in all levels, so the ball rests on it before being launched for the very first time.
 * (I) Rebaked all levels to account for the new animated Crystal Golf Tee.